 The Guildhall (situated between House of Fraser and John Lewis) boasts a selection of classic and high fashion retail and lifestyle stores.

 The Village (situated off The Guildhall) has restaurants for fine dining, lifestyle stores and boutiques.

 Rose Gallery (situated between John Lewis and Marks & Spencer) offers the best of the high street.

 Winter Garden (access from Rose Gallery) houses the family dining area with something to suit all tastes.

 Thames Walk (situated between Marks & Spencer and House of Fraser) showcases stores that appeal to a fashionable urban audience.

 The Plaza (access from Thames Walk) boasts Showcase Cinema, Gravity Trampoline Park and a wide selection of bars and restaurants that help make the perfect end to a day out at Bluewater.

-Bluewater is managed by Landsec who own 30%, the largest commercial property company in the UK.
+Bluewater is managed by Landsec, the largest commercial property company in the UK, who owns 30%.